Estherbab/README_Generator/starter/README.md

 * [Questions](#questions)

 ## Installation
-run nmp to install all the list of dependencies from the package json
+NO

 ## Usage
-this application installs packages
+J

 ## License
-Apache
+MIT

 ## Contributing
-I have contributed by answering questions
+S

 ## Tests
-Make sure you run npm i so that everything works well
+S

 ## Questions
-To have a look at my repository please add my github user name here https://github.com/estherbab If you have any further questions please feel free to contact me by sending my an email estherbab@gmail.com
+To have a look at my repository please add my github user name here https://github.com/SH If you have any further questions please feel free to contact me by sending my an email D